You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 Natasja Börjeson – Dramaten

-This session invites you into a rapid-fire series of 3-minute talks from across the STAGES network and beyond, featuring artists, curators, theatre leaders, researchers, and sustainability experts.
-Each speaker brings you a sharp insight, a challenge faced, a solution tested, or an idea worth sharing.
-With voices spanning Europe and beyond, from national theatres to independent creators and scientific thinkers, you’ll experience a lively cross-section of how sustainability is being questioned, tested, and reimagined in real time.
-Up to 20 speakers take the stage, each sparking a fresh perspective in just 180 seconds.
+A rapid-fire series of four-minute talks brings together voices from across the STAGES network and beyond — artists, curators, theatre leaders, researchers, and sustainability experts.
+Each speaker shares a sharp insight, a challenge faced, a solution tested, or an idea worth spreading.
+With contributions spanning Europe and beyond, from national theatres to independent creators and scientific thinkers, the session offers a vivid cross-section of how sustainability is being questioned, tested, and reimagined in real time.

 16:45-17:00